Homology and cohomology via the partial group algebra

 \subsection{On idempotents and projective modules}

-In this subsection $R$ is an unitary associative ring.
+In this subsection $R$ is a unital associative ring.
 The following lemma is well known but for completeness we give a proof. \begin{lemma} Let $e_1, \ldots, e_n \in R$ be idempotents that commute with each other.
 Then where and $R / (R e_1 + \ldots + Re_n)$ is a projective $R$-module. \end{lemma}